-14 Traffic volumes can be provided by the relevant road authority.
+14 Refer to the Main Roads Fact Sheet - Avoiding end of queue collisions for an alternative method.
+15 Traffic volumes can be provided by the relevant road authority.
 Where no traffic volumes are available the person preparing the plan should attend the site and count vehicles for a 5 minute period.
 Note that growth rates need to be considered when using data older than 12 months.